310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 “They crush the strong and save the weak!
 They come running towards anyone in need of rescue!
 No matter what happens, they’ll make sure to protect you!”

-“I won’t ask you to have faith in us — after all, we’re not Gods to revere!”
+“I won’t ask you to have faith in us — after all, we aren’t Gods to revere!”

 "But I want you to have *hope* — to understand that heroes like us exist in this world!”